MaheshMahadeva/WebCrawlerGitProject/WebCrawlerProgram/README.md

 After Download files from git hub
-You will be having a folder "WebCrawlerProgram" contains below file
+You will be having a folder "WebCrawlerProgram" contains below files
 1. run.bat
 2. WebCrawlerSampleProgram.java
 3. WebCrawlerSampleProgram.class
 4. README.md
+5. CrawlResults.txt

-Steps to complie and execute
+Steps to compile and execute
 =============================
 There are three ways to run program to see output